-1.11.23 Method of Covariate (Variable) Calculation
+1.9.22 Method of Covariate (Variable) Calculation

 Calculations were performed using the PostGIS spatial extension to PostgreSQL.
-Relevant scripts are located in Q:\neogeo.
+Relevant scripts are located in Q:\neogeo and archived on github (https://github.com/kaufman-lab/neogeo).

 All distance calculations are truncated at 25 kilometers, except for distance to A2 or A3 which were truncated at 20 kilometers.
 For example, the distance to the nearest coastline will be 25,000 meters for all locations in the Winston-Salem study area, as well as those locations in the Los Angeles study area that are greater than 25 kilometers from the coast.
 Data users should be aware that this will be true whether the location is 25.1 kilometers from the coast or 100 kilometers from the coast.